 - Links to your homepage, see below.

 Optimization falls into two main buckets:

 - Ensuring visitors return.

-General SEO principles apply on YouTube.
-You need to optimise your page so that it is clear to the YouTube algorithms what content you are displaying.
+General SEO principles apply to YouTube.
+You need to optimize your page so that it is clear to the YouTube algorithms what content you are displaying.
 These steps will get you started in the right way.

-In the SEO world there is a debate about building heavily optimised content for search engines versus simply writing great content.
+In the SEO world, there is a debate about building heavily optimized content for search engines versus simply writing great content.
 As search engines increase in sophistication, you need to do both.
-Ensure you write great content but be diligent about optimising it so that it shows up on search engines.
-An important first step is analysing user behaviour, so you know what people are searching for.
+Ensure you write great content but be diligent about optimizing it so that it shows up on search engines.
+An important first step is analyzing user behavior, so you know what people are searching for.